ni3x/aniyomi-extensions/README.md

 Extension sources can be downloaded, installed, and uninstalled via the main Aniyomi app.
 They are installed and uninstalled like regular apps, in `.apk` format.

-## Downloads
+## Downloads and Installation

-If you prefer to directly download the APK files, they are available via https://aniyomi.org/extensions/ or directly in this GitHub repository in the [`repo` branch](https://github.com/aniyomiorg/aniyomi-extensions/tree/repo/apk).
+If you prefer to directly add repository, they are available via [`Install`](aniyomi://add-repo?url=https://raw.githubusercontent.com/ni3x/aniyomi-extensions/repo/index.min.json) or directly in this GitHub repository in the [`repo` branch](https://github.com/ni3x/aniyomi-extensions/tree/repo/apk).

 # Requests